alankrantas/alankrantas/notes/vintage-collection.md

 # Vintage Collections

+> Bold - ready for use.
+Italic = not useable for various reasons.

 ## Film Cameras

-> Bold - ready for use.
-Italic = as display and not useable for photography
->
 > AE = automatic exposure mode, RF = rangefinder, E = element(s), G = group(s), eq. = (35mm focal length) equivalent.
 >
 > Selenium meter does not count as battery even if it's coupled.
 Batteries for date backs are not listed.